Where To Celebrate St David's Day In London

 The gleaming hosts of daffodils in Osterley Park are something to behold.
 Image: Osterley House and Park

 When spring is sprung in London, it's time to go in search of that glimmering Welsh icon, the daffodil.
 St James's Park in central London in rampant with them, as is nearby Green Park.
 Golders Hill Park and Hampton Court Palace are also worth a look-in.
 For our money, the gleaming hosts of daffodils in Osterley Park are particularly spectacular.
-Plus it's way out west, so you're basically halfway to Wales.
+Plus it's way out west, so you're already halfway to Wales.